Renault Trucks Logo

 Renault Trucks borrowed part of its name from Renault and the legendary diamond-shaped symbol.
 The company continues to use this emblem even though, since 2001, it has belonged not to the eponymous French car manufacturer but to the Swedish corporation Volvo Group.

-The original quadrilateral sign, created in 1925, represented a stylized radiator grille but lost its initial meaning over time.
+The original quadrilateral sign, created in 1925, represented a stylized radiator grille but has since lost its original meaning.
 It is a large diamond, appearing as a rhombus with two truncated corners.
 It embodies several qualities:

 • Strength and durability, as it represents the hardest natural stone